microsoft/qsharp-language/Approved/Initializers.md

 The proposal is to introduce a more general notion of initializers for qubit allocations.
 It achieves to support three important functionalities as part of using- and borrowing statements:
 - Creating instances of user defined types containing qubits
 - Initializing the allocated qubits with a certain operation upon allocation
-- Automatic allocation and deallocation of temporary qubits used during initialization
+- Automatic allocation and de-allocation of temporary qubits used during initialization

 # Justification